 We also need to define the initial state of the system.
-While this is not present in the original specification of the DEVS formalism in (Zeigler, Praehofer, and Kim 2000), we include it here as it is a vital element of the model.
-But note that, instead of being an "initial state" (s{init}), it is a "total state" (q{init}).
-This means that we not only select the initial state of the system, but also define how long we are already in this state.
-Elapsed time is therefore added to the definition of the initial total state, to allow more flexibility when modelling a system.
+While this is not present in the original specification of the DEVS formalism by Zeigler et al. (2000), we include it here as it is a vital element of the model.
+But instead of being an "initial sequential state" (s{init}), it is an "initial total state" (q{init}).
+This means that we do not only select the initial state of the system, but also define how long we are already in this state.
+Elapsed time is, therefore, added to the definition of the initial total state, to allow for more flexibility when modeling a system.
 To the simulator, it will seem as if the model has already been in the initial state for some time.
-Total states are specified as follows: $Q = \{(s, e) | s \in S, 0 \le e \le ta(s)\}$
+Total states are specified as follows: $Q = \{(s,e)|s \in S, 0 \le e \le ta(s)\}$.

-We describe the model in Figure 2 as the 4-tuple defined in Model 1.
-Listing 1 presents the example specification as PythonPDEVS code.
+We describe the model in Figure 2 as the 4-tuple defined in Figure 3.
+Figure 4 presents the example specification as PythonPDEVS code.